-The Company expects to recognize approximately \$1,662 of the deferred revenue during the remainder of 2024, \$1,241 in 2025, and \$1,244 thereafter.
+The Company expects to recognize approximately \$1,662 approximately \$1,162 of the deferred revenue during the remainder of 2024, \$1,241 \$1,351 in 2025, and \$1,244 thereafter \$1,429 thereafter.

-In addition to deferred revenue, the Company has a non-cancellable backlog of \$ 1,946, expected to be recognized between 2024 and 2026, primarily related to its contracts for subscription units with its customers and customer orders received but not fulfilled.
-These subscription contracts typically have 24-month terms and subscription income is recognized on a straight-line basis over the term of the contract.
+In addition to deferred revenue, the Company has a non-cancellable backlog of \$1,946, \$2,872, expected to be recognized between 2024 and 2026, primarily related to its customer orders received but not fulfilled and contracts for subscription units with its customers and customer orders received but not fulfilled.
+These subscription contracts typically have 24-month terms and subscription income is recognized on a straight-line basis over the term of the contract. customers.